paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-016-national-science-foundation.md

   (L) providing research opportunities in business or academia for students and teachers;

-  (M) bringing mathematicians, scientists, and engineers from business and academia into elementary school and secondary school classrooms; and
+  (M) bringing mathematicians, scientists, and engineers from business and academia into elementary school and secondary school classrooms;

+  (N) developing science, technology, engineering, and mathematics educational curriculum that incorporates art and design to promote creativity and innovation; and

-  (N) any other activities the Director determines will accomplish the goals of this subsection.
+  (O) any other activities the Director determines will accomplish the goals of this subsection.

 (4) **Master teachers** — Activities carried out in accordance with paragraph (3)(E) shall—